JamesSkemp/words/content/post/installing-postgresql-on-a-local-windows-based-apache-server.md

 +++
-title = "Installing PostgreSQL on a local Windows-based, Apache, server" summary = "While we've already setup MySQL, another popular SQL server is PostgreSQL.
+title = "Installing PostgreSQL on a local Windows-based, Apache, server" description = "While we've already setup MySQL, another popular SQL server is PostgreSQL.
 Like MySQL, PostgreSQL is absolutely free, and will allow us to create databases on our local server." draft = false comments = true date = "2006-03-15T23:32:00-06:00"